brianwalborn/home-lab/raspberry-pi/dhcp-server.md

       }
     }
     ```
     The above configuration results in the DHCP server listening for new clients on `eth0`, the Pi's on-board ethernet port.
 Each new client that gets connected will receive an IP address from the range `10.4.4.2` to `10.4.4.50`.
-If the client doesn't ask for a specific timeframe on its lease, the lease time will be `600` seconds with a maximum allowed lease time of `7200`.
+If the client doesn't ask for a specific timeframe on its lease, the lease time will be `86400` seconds (24 hours) since I won't have a lot of different devices coming and going from the network.
 The server will also advise clients to use `10.4.4.1` as the default gateway.
+    > I'm also setting `match-client-id` to `false` because I had two nodes with the same `client_id` which was causing them to be assigned the same IP address.
+This is defaulted to `true` and likely won't need to be changed.
+You can read more about it [here](https://kea.readthedocs.io/en/kea-1.6.1/arm/dhcp4-srv.html#using-client-identifier-and-hardware-address).
 3. To update the configuration, run `systemctl restart kea-dhcp4-server`.
-4. If the Pi that this instruction set was ran on is plugged into a switch, any additional nodes connected to the switch will receive an IP address within the specified `10.4.4.2` to `10.4.4.50` range and will show up in the `kea-leases4.csv` file
+4. If the Pi that this instruction set was ran on is plugged into an unmanaged switch, any additional nodes connected to the switch will receive an IP address within the specified `10.4.4.2` to `10.4.4.50` range and will show up in the `kea-leases4.csv` file
     ```
-    me@one:~$ cat /var/lib/kea/kea-leases4.csv
+    me@zero:~$ cat /var/lib/kea/kea-leases4.csv
     address,hwaddr,client_id,valid_lifetime,expire,subnet_id,fqdn_fwd,fqdn_rev,hostname,state,user_context
     10.4.4.2,d8:3a:dd:3c:7a:16,ff:f8:ce:1b:a1:00:02:00:00:ab:11:75:ea:8f:29:16:c2:aa:53,600,1702165203,1,0,0,two,0,
     ```